-Mr. Sinokrot is Chief Executive Officer and Board Member of GCC Services, one of the Middle East’s fastest growing providers of facility management.
-Rashad has also been active as a board member in various nonprofits across the Gulf.
+Mr. Sinokrot is Chief Executive Officer and Board Member of GCC Services, one of the Middle East’s fastest growing providers of facility management for remote sites.
+Rashad has also been active as a board member in various profits and nonprofits across the Gulf.

-Sinokrot has restructured and spearheaded the growth of GCC Services, to a wholly integrated remote site and facility management services company that operates in Kuwait, Iraq, UAE, Libya, Uganda, Sudan, Mali, Cyprus, France, Indonesia and Australia.
+Sinokrot has restructured and spearheaded the growth of GCC Services, to a wholly integrated remote site and facility management services company that operates Australasia, Africa and the Gulf.
 GCC Services is active in promoting Corporate Social Responsibility in local communities and was awarded the Golden Award of Excellence in CSR from the Arab Organization for Social Responsibility.

 Rashad obtained his BA from Tufts University, is a Fulbright Scholar and holds a Master’s Degree in Business Administration from the Wharton School of the University of Pennsylvania.
 UAE has been home for the Sinokrots since 2008.
 Rashad, his wife Razan and son Rashid who attends ASD, enjoy living in Dubai.
 Being a Canadian of Arab origin, Rashad speaks English, Arabic and French and his hobbies include reading, beach volleyball and exercising.

-Mr. Malik is a non-voting member of the American School of Dubai Board of Trustees.
+Mr. Frayne is a non-voting member of the American School of Dubai Board of Trustees.

 Questions for the Board of Trustees may be directed to email@example.com.